toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-Non-technical description for the package.
+A non-technical description for the package.
-This should help a potential user decide if the packaged application will be useful to them.
+It should help a potential user decide whether the packaged application can be useful to them.
-Must start with a name (e.g. “Scientific calculator” instead of “A scientific calculator”).
+Must start with a name (e.g., “Scientific calculator” instead of “A scientific calculator”).
-Do not explicit the fact that the package is for the reMarkable, because it is redundant (e.g. avoid “Scientific calculator ~~for the reMarkable~~”).
+Do not explicitly mention that the package is for the reMarkable since it would be redundant (e.g., avoid “Scientific calculator ~~for the reMarkable~~”).

 #### `url`